EIM Mission & Background

 Through a partnership between UIC Campus Recreation, UI Health, and the Department of Kinesiology and Nutrition, a committee was formed to identify the following 5 strategic priority areas to advance the mission of EIM® at UIC.
 Also included are the progress thus far in each of those 5 areas.

-- Establish physical activity as a vital sign during patent visits and to conclude each visit with an exercise prescription and/or referral to Campus Recreation certified health fitness professionals or other allied health professionals for further counseling and support.
+- Establish physical activity as a vital sign during patient visits and conclude each visit with an exercise prescription and/or referral to Campus Recreation certified health fitness professionals or other allied health professionals.

 - Employee Wellness